rehive/docs/source/includes/_administration.md

             "created": 1496144568989
         }
     ],
-    "created": 1496135465218,
+    "created": 1509618707485,
-    "updated": 1496135465287
+    "updated": 1509618708277
 }
 ```

-Update a transaction's status and metadata.
-This endpoint can be used to move transactions from pending to complete/failed/deleted and updated the corresponding user's balance accordingly.
-In addition, you can add metadata and messages to the transaction.
+Update a transaction.
+This endpoint can be used to transition a transaction to any state.
+The following states transitions are permitted: `Pending`, `Complete`, `Failed`, `Deleted`.

+In addition, you can update the transaction metadata and add messages to the transaction message logs.

 #### Messsages

 Custom messages can be attached to transactions by including a `message` attribute in an update request.
 The `message`
 attribute should be a JSON object with 2 attributes `level` and `message`.

-1. `level` : message log level, can be `info`, `warning`, `error`.
+1. `level` : The message log level, this can be `info`, `warning`, or `error`.
-2. `message`: A text message.
+2. `message`: The message text detail.

 Each message added to a transaction will be stored in a list.
-Rehive itself will also add messages to this attribute when erorrs occur during processing.
+Rehive will also add messages to this list when erorrs occur during processing.

 #### Endpoint